 Spring is in the air.
-It’s time to get outside, soak up the sunshine and get the kids moving while learning.
+It’s time to get outside, soak up the sunshine and get young children moving while learning with these spring movement games.
 Incorporating outdoor play into learning is a win-win for kids’ health and academic growth.

 This is a fun and active movement game to work on gross motor and literacy skills.
 And, you only need a few supplies to prepare the whole group activity.